Home Health Services |

 - Intermittent and short-term skilled nursing services

-- Physical therapy (promoting mobility and functionality, reducing pain, preventing falls)
+- Physical therapy (assisting with mobility and functionality, reducing pain, preventing falls)

-- Occupational therapy (promoting independence through activities of daily living)
+- Occupational therapy (helping with independence through activities of daily living)

 - Speech-language therapy (evaluating and treating voice, speech, language, and swallowing difficulties)